The Floured Table

 • 56 grams (2 ounces; ⅓ cup) chocolate chips

 • 56 grams (2 ounces; ⅓ cup) dark chocolate, coarsely chopped into chunks.
-Substitute with additional chocolate chips if desired.
+Substitute with additional chocolate chips if preferred.

 INSTRUCTIONS